ricosjp/monolish/doc/gpu.md

 - The scalar values are automatically synchronized between the CPU and GPU.
 - The BLAS and VML functions in monolish automatically call the GPU functions when they receive data that has already been sent.
 - When libmonolish\_cpu.so is linked, send() and recv() do nothing, the CPU and GPU code can be shared.
-- In this program, `x` and `y` do not need to receive to the CPU, so the memory management was left to the automatic release by the destructor.
+- In this program, `x` and `y` do not need to be received to CPU, so the memory management was left to the automatic release by the destructor.

 For a more advanced example, sample programs that implement CG methods using monolish::BLAS and monolish::VML can be found in `/sample/blas/cg_impl/`.